tinkeros/TinkerOS/USBBoot/BareMetal.md

 ## Known working laptops:
  - Dell Latitude D630
  - Dell Latitude E5400
- - Lenovo Thinkpad 420/430 (sometime probing is an issue, best to partition and enter IO ports manually)
+ - Lenovo Thinkpad 420/430 (sometime probing is an issue, best to partition and enter IO ports manually and boot from CD/DVD instead of USB)
 ## Known laptops which boot to TinkerOS, but watchdog halts machine in less than 10 minutes:
  - HP Probook 655 G1
  - Toshiba Satellite C655D
 ## Known not working laptops:
  - Lenovo Yoga Pro 3

+### Other Notes:
+ - Sometimes Legacy SATA support seems to not work if you boot from a USB flash drive.
+The Lenovo Thinkpad T420 is one such example where this is the case.
+Installing works when booting from CD/DVD if you manually partition the drive in advance and manaully enter the IO ports.